3cn-ecn/nantralPlatform/docs/docs/dev/learning/mini-projects.md

 description: Some projects to learn web development
 ---

-# Tutorials
+# Mini-projects

-This page proposes some mini-project to help you engage with the world of web development!
+This page proposes some mini-projects to help you engage with the world of web development!

 For each project, don't hesitate to use tutorials on the internet